India to withdraw 2,000-rupee notes from circulation - Profit by Pakistan Today

-India will start withdrawing its highest value currency notes from circulation, the central bank said on Friday, in a move that economists said could boost bank deposits at a time of high credit growth.
+NEW DELHI: India will start withdrawing its highest-value currency notes from circulation, its central bank said on Friday, in a move that economists said could boost bank deposits at a time of high credit growth.

 The withdrawal of 2,000-rupee ($24.5) notes — which the finance ministry’s top official, T.V Somanathan, said would not cause disruption “either in normal life or in the economy” — also comes ahead of elections in four large states at the end of the year and a national ballot in spring 2024.